 Can I add protein powder to my hot chocolate?Â

 Adding protein powder to hot chocolate is a great way to make your cup more satisfying and satiating.
-By adding this supplement to your hot chocolate, you'll help keep your appetite satisfied while boosting your body's fat-burning abilities.Â
+By adding this supplement to your hot chocolate, you'll help keep your appetite satisfied while increasing your protein intake.

-Did you know just one scoop of powder can add anywhere from 10-30 grams to your cup of cocoa?
+Did you know just one scoop of powder may add anywhere from 10-30 grams to your cup of cocoa?
 You might even consider mixing in dark vegan chocolate to create a rich and tasty pre-workout drink to stir and sip on before you hit the gym.Â

 Another way to keep hot chocolate healthy is to use ingredients that are low in calories.
 This might mean using fat-free or reduced-fat almond or coconut milk instead of oat milk, as well as sugar-free syrups for added flavor.Â